Peabody Compliance SDK

 Hardware Fingerprint

-Uses IOPlatformUUID to generate a persistent hardware device ID, enabling anti-multi-accounting detection across sessions.
+Generates a persistent hardware device ID (IOPlatformUUID on Mac, MachineGUID on Windows), enabling anti-multi-accounting detection across sessions.

 OS-Level VPN Detection

-Inspects the system routing table for utun, ppp, and tap interfaces — 100% certainty vs browser-based WebRTC heuristics.
+Inspects the system routing table for utun, ppp, tap, and wintun interfaces — 100% certainty vs browser-based WebRTC heuristics.

 SDK Configuration

-Two new options are available in Peabody.config to control Mac agent behavior:
+Options are available in Peabody.config to control agent behavior for Mac, Windows, and Linux:

 Peabody.config.sessionToken = 'your_session_token';

-// Set true to REQUIRE the agent on macOS.
+// Set true to REQUIRE the agent on desktop browsers (Mac, Windows, Linux).

 // If the agent is not running, verifySession() returns { status: 'download_required' }